 - Diagnoses written on prescription pads are not acceptable documentation

-A committee consisting of the Associate Director of Disability Services, the Associate Director of Residence Life, and a representative from Student Affairs will review all requests for residential accommodations.
+The Office of Disability Services will review each residential accommodation request on an individual basis and will make a determination.
+ODS Staff will work with Residence Life to implement the accommodations.
 Accommodation decisions will be communicated to the student by the Office of Disability Services.
 Housing assignments will be communicated to the student by the Office of Residence Life.

 - Student Groups